Deploy to HuaWei Cloud CCE

 Click on Kubectl configuration, set it to intranet access, and download the Kubeconfig configuration file.

-Log in to the console, enter the cluster ID and Kubeconfig, and complete the initialization.
+Log in to the console, input the cluster ID and Kubeconfig configurations, and click Next.